prasann/blog-next-js/content/_posts/68--a2a-vs-http.md

 minutesToRead: 8
 ---

-# Understanding Google's A2A Protocol: Beyond Traditional HTTP

 Google's [Agent-to-Agent (A2A) protocol](https://google.github.io/A2A/) represents a significant evolution in how AI systems communicate with each other and with client applications.
 As AI becomes more integrated into our digital interactions, the need for standardized, efficient communication protocols becomes critical.
 Let's explore how A2A differs from traditional HTTP and HTTP Server-Sent Events (SSE), and why these differences matter.

 ## The Limitations of Traditional HTTP